 - The hip to shoulder length should be adjusted by placing the harness over the shoulders so that the Dorsal D-ring is located between the shoulder blades in the middle of the back.
-Ensure that the sub-pelvic (butt) strap is located under the buttocks, then grasp the leg straps between the legs and connect to the opposite ends of the shoulder straps at the hip position on the front of the harness.
-The length of the shoulder straps can now be adjusted by shortening or lengthening the shoulder straps by using the adjustable buckles.
-The shoulder length is adjusted correctly if you can feel some pressure from the sub-pelvic strap but does not restrict free movement. - Position the chest strap approximately 150 mm (6 in) below the top of the shoulders on the front of the harness.
+Ensure that the sub-pelvic (butt) strap is located under the buttocks, then grasp the leg straps between the legs and connect to the opposite ends of the shoulder straps at the hip position on the front of the harness. - Position the chest strap approximately 150 mm (6 in) below the top of the shoulders on the front of the harness.
 The chest strap should be tight enough to prevent the shoulder straps form slipping off the shoulders. - With all the buckles fastened the harness should fit snugly with room to place the hand between the harness strap and the body.
 The correctly fitted harness should allow the user a full range of movement.
 The plastic keepers should now be positioned against the buckles to ensure that the harness does not lose adjustment.